 Stage III Water Shortage Emergency Information

 On May 12, 2015 the Goleta Water District Board of Directors declared a Stage III Water Shortage Emergency, with mandatory water use restrictions and changes to watering times.
 The Goleta Valley remains in drought conditions and water conservation is still critical to ensure adequate supplies for drinking, health and public safety.

 The declaration is consistent with the requirements of the District’s adopted Drought Preparedness and Water Shortage Contingency Plan and statewide emergency conservation regulations adopted by the State Water Resources Control Board.
 The District Board also amended the District Code to comply with the Governor’s Executive Order.
-For a full list of the new restrictions, click here.
+For a full list of the restrictions, click here.